 So let’s take a close look at each step of drug development to generally see how it’s done.

 This is essentially the first step of the whole drug development process.
 On average, it takes about 128 months (or over 10 years) from the moment a drug is synthesized until it receives regulatory approval.
 But before that drug is even synthesized, months or years of research is required to find a potential drug.

-Although some people think that, figuratively, Big Pharma tosses a bunch of different compounds into a petri dish and waits for a few days to see what works.
+Although some people think that, literally, Big Pharma tosses a bunch of different compounds into a petri dish and waits for a few days to see what works.
 Or, like I said above, toss a bunch of ingredients into a blender and feed it to rats to see if it works (see Note 2).

 I’ve written an article where one pharmaceutical researcher looked over ancient Chinese texts to see if there were any potential treatments for malaria.
 She examined over 3000 possibilities to find one that worked – she actually did preclinical studies on many of those ancient Chinese remedies.
 Remember, this was a win for scientific research, not Traditional Chinese Medicine – nearly all of the remedies didn’t work or lacked biological plausibility for further study.

-Most of the basic research isn’t random or guesswork.
-It’s based on what we know about cell biology, physiology, biochemistry and dozens of other fields of biology.
+Most of the basic pharmaceutical drug development isn’t based random guesses.
+It’s based on what we know about biology.

 With human genetic information – along with the ability to quickly synthesize larger and more complex molecules – modern pharmacology employs high throughput screening of libraries of large bio-molecules against isolated biological targets which are hypothesized to be disease modifying.
 Like “reverse engineering,” this is sometimes known as reverse pharmacology or target base drug discovery.